Summer Immersion

 Will I have help with move-in?

-While we cannot provide much physical assistance, we will have large utility carts to help with the ease of moving.
+Yes, we will have Torch Advisors to help you with moving your belongings.
+We will also have large utility carts to help with the ease of moving.
 Elevators are located in all buildings.
 For anyone driving to campus, you may idle your car next to the building while you are unloading.
 Once you are unloaded, make sure to park your car.
 We will be giving you a parking pass for the day.

 ACADEMICS